galacticcouncil/Basilisk-ui-old/ci-docs/README.md

 reporter from each caller workflow will update existing comment by it's own status and republish statuses from other workflow runs.
 It's possible though cached comment data (stringified JSON saved in the file) from each reporter, which has been triggered buy the same event.
-Each reported fetches cached data from reporter job of previously finished workflow run, extends cached data by it's own and uses extended data for comment publication.
+Each reported fetches cached data from reporter job of previously finished workflow run, extends cached data by its own and uses extended data for comment publication.
 This provides inheritance of comment data between workflows.

 `actions/cache@v2` can read files from GitHub cache.
 Also, if `key` parameter is unique in the repo, file in